|This Boris has had a little accident. But in|

 time he will learn how to help vulnerable

-It's advertising for people to adopt a puppy as a way of donating towards training for guide dogs for the blind.
+This is an advertisement for people to adopt a puppy as a way of donating towards training for guide dogs for the blind.
 In time, this Boris will learn to help vulnerable members of society.

-Cities have been civilized in this country by design, not just by letting people do what they want.
-What people want depends on the conditions they live in.
-By not changing the conditions, people will continue to want the same things, continue to behave in the same way.
+Cities have been civilized in The Netherlands by design, not just by letting people do what they want.
+What people think they want depends on the conditions they live in.
+By not changing those conditions, people will continue to want the same things, continue to behave in the same way.

-There is already a good example of this principle in London: London has a much higher percentage of people using public transport than most of the UK because it works better than in most places.
+There is already a good example of this principle in London: London has a much higher percentage of people using public transport than most of the UK because public transport works better in London than in most places.
 Changing the environment within which people live to make public transport a more useful option increased the number of people who took that option.

-Cycling has recently grown in London but this happened in large part for less positive reasons (terrorism, recession, cost of other means of transport for people on low incomes).
-The level of cycling in London now only looks good in comparison with how it was in the city.
-London is still well behind other European cities, and especially behind Dutch cities, because cycling in London still only appeals to the small percentage of people who are relatively easy to attract to cycling.
+Cycling has recently grown a little in London but this happened in large part for less positive reasons (terrorism, recession, cost of other means of transport for people on low incomes).
+The level of cycling in London now only looks good now in comparison with how it was earlier in London.
+London is still well behind other European cities, and particularly behind Dutch cities, because cycling in London still only has a positive appeal to the small percentage of people who are relatively easy to attract to cycling.
 Even they are under pressure, as you can see by observing the amount of safety gear worn.
 If it is to become a real cycling city, there must be changes in infrastructure that make cycling appeal to all.

 This was the first post on this blog about Boris Johnson.
 There are now many more.